 But it’s not just days of the week you need to factor in.
-There isn’t a real peak season in Las Vegas, but it does get extra busy around US holidays.
-And then there are the events – if there’s a big show or conference on then prices can really spike, so check event listings too.
+There isn’t a real peak season in Las Vegas, but the city is extra busy around US holidays, especially between Christmas and New Year and during Spring Break.
+Then there are the events – if there’s a big show or conference in town then hotel prices can really spike, so check event listings too.

-Beware resort fees: Most hotels in Las Vegas add on a daily extra charge which isn’t included in the room rate, whether you book direct or through a booking site.
-Resort fees range from $10–$39 a night before tax and you usually pay at the end of your stay.
+Most hotels in Las Vegas add on a daily extra charge which isn’t included in the room rate, whether you book direct or through a booking site.
+Resort fees at hotels along the Strip range from $25–$45 a night before tax and you usually pay at the end of your stay.

 Prices given are the average for a double room on a weeknight including resort fees.

-Got $65/£50?
-Try the Stratosphere
+Got $65/£48?
+Try the STRAT

-You might think that if you’re on a tight budget then you’ll have to stay in a hotel off the Strip, but with so much competition in Las Vegas, some resorts offer super-cheap rooms in the hope that you’ll spend big in their casinos if you’re staying there.
+You might think if you’re on a tight budget you’ll have to stay in a hotel off the Strip – like The Westgate* – but with so much competition in Las Vegas, some resorts offer cheap rooms in the hope that guests will spend big in their casinos.
 So you can pick up a bargain.

-The casino has a few eating options, with an American diner and Starbucks good for breakfast.
-There’s also a pool at the base of the tower (but a shortage of sunbeds so grab one early), in prime position to watch people jumping off the top.
-The resort fee is $30 per night, and hotel guests get half price access to the tower observation deck (normally $20).
+The casino has a few eating options, with a microbrewery, grill, café and a Starbucks that’s good for breakfast.
+There’s also a pool below the tower (but not many sunbeds so grab one early), in prime position to watch people jumping off the top.
+The resort fee is $36 per night, and hotel guests get half price access to the tower observation deck (normally $25).